 - For awards granted to executives, Catholic Advisory Services will generally require a clear link between shareholder value and awards, and stringent performance-based elements. - The balance between short- and long-term variable compensation shall be appropriate - The company's executive compensation policy must notably avoid disproportionate focus on shortterm variable element(s) - Avoid arrangements that risk "pay for failure": - The board shall demonstrate good stewardship of investor's interests regarding executive compensation practices (principle being supported by Pay for Performance Evaluation). - There shall be a clear link between the company's performance and variable incentives.
-Financial and non-financial conditions, including ESG criteria, are relevant as long as they reward an effective performance in line with the purpose, strategy, and objectives adopted by the company. - There shall not be significant discrepancies between the company's performance, financial and nonfinancial, and real executive payouts. - The level of pay for the CEO and members of executive management should not be excessive relative to peers, company performance, and market practices. - Significant pay increases shall be explained by a detailed and compelling disclosure. - Severance pay agreements must not be in excess of (i) 24 months' pay or of (ii) any more restrictive provision pursuant to local legal requirements and/or market best practices. - Arrangements with a company executive regarding pensions and post-mandate exercise of equity-based awards must not result in an adverse impact on shareholders' interests or be misaligned with good market practices. - Maintain an independent and effective compensation committee: - No executives may serve on the compensation committee. - In certain markets the compensation committee shall be composed of a majority of independent members, as per Catholic Advisory Services policies on director election and board or committee composition.
+Financial and non-financial conditions, including ESG criteria, are relevant as long as they reward an effective performance in line with the purpose, strategy, and objectives adopted by the company. - There shall not be significant discrepancies between the company's performance, financial and non-financial, and real executive payouts. - The level of pay for the CEO and members of executive management should not be excessive relative to peers, company performance, and market practices. - Significant pay increases shall be explained by a detailed and compelling disclosure. - Termination payments must not be in excess of (i) 24 months' pay or of (ii) any more restrictive provision pursuant to local legal requirements and/or market best practices. - Arrangements with a company executive regarding pensions and post-mandate exercise of equity-based awards must not result in an adverse impact on shareholders' interests or be misaligned with good market practices. - Maintain an independent and effective compensation committee: - No executives may serve on the compensation committee. - In certain markets the compensation committee shall be composed of a majority of independent members, as per Catholic Advisory Services policies on director election and board or committee composition. - Compensation committees should use the discretion afforded them by shareholders to ensure that rewards properly reflect business performance.

-In addition to the above, Catholic Advisory Services will generally recommend a vote against a compensationrelated proposal if such proposal is in breach of any other supplemental market-specific voting policies.
+In addition to the above, Catholic Advisory Services will generally recommend a vote against a compensation-related proposal if such proposal is in breach of any other supplemental market-specific voting policies.